multilateralfund/ors/docs/install_develop.md

   npm run dev
   ```

-- Check frontend is running correctly at http://localhost:8080
+- Check frontend is running correctly at <http://localhost:8080>
-- Check backend is running correctly at http://localhost:8000/api/admin and login with credentials:
+- Check backend is running correctly at <http://localhost:8000/admin/>

 ## Updating the application